 Four & Twenty Café

-Fresh, seasonal and sustainably sourced produce that’s lovingly prepared and beautifully presented is what you can expect from this quaint and always busy “café and pantry”.
+Fresh, seasonal and sustainably sourced produce that’s lovingly prepared and beautifully presented is what you can expect from this charming “café and pantry”.
 Everything on the menu looks delicious – if you’re looking for a healthy option, we recommend the Chelsea Breakfast Bowl (mixed-seed oatmeal with raspberry, apple and coconut), or the low-carb version of eggs benedict, where a delicious mushroom and aubergine rösti with truffle oil replaces the toast.
 For a decadent kickstart to your metabolism, try the caramelised banana and pecan streusel flapjacks.

 Opening times Monday – Saturday, 8am – 5pm